B-Eells/Cyclistic-Case-Study/README.md

 #### Data Cleaning

-By running the following [Data Cleaning SQL Queries], changes were made to the data and documented in the [Cyclistic Case Study Changelog.xlsx](https://github.com/user-attachments/files/26317199/Cyclistic.Case.Study.Changelog.xlsx).
+By running the following [Data Cleaning SQL Queries](https://github.com/B-Eells/Cyclistic-Case-Study/blob/main/data_cleaning_sql_queries.sql), changes were made to the data and documented in the [Cyclistic Case Study Changelog.xlsx](https://github.com/user-attachments/files/26317199/Cyclistic.Case.Study.Changelog.xlsx).
 These changes have also been validated in a separate "technical validation" step, which is not detailed here.

 #### Data Manipulation